-7. An appreciation of natural resources is established in the community,

-- A. Continued use of remote cameras to photograph local wildlife and use photos for educational messaging, schools, newspapers, blogs, and presentations.
-Measurements for this effort fall to the general outcomes found on page 18. - B. VLAWMO staff will host at least 1 Frog and Toad call education event annually.
-Measurements for this effort fall to the general outcomes found on page 18. - C. VLAWMO will produce and publish an article series titled 'Faces of Wetlands', featuring ecological knowledge on wetland wildlife while relating it to a local sense of place.
-Measurements for this effort fall to the general outcomes found on page 18. - D. VLAWMO will organize and interpret citizen science/service initiatives for community members to participate in.
-These include LeafPack macroinvertebrate monitoring, pollinator monitoring, or picture posts (phenology).
+- 7. An appreciation of local natural resources is established in the community, fostering ecological awareness and community reflection. - A. VLAWMO will utilize remote camera traps to photograph local wildlife and use photos for educational messaging, schools, blogs, and presentations.
+A minimum of 10 new public engagements (new WAV members, calls from the public, IDDE reporters, AIS detectors, meeting attendance, changed yard-care practice) will measure this effort via annual survey. - B. VLAWMO will produce and publish neighborhood spotlight articles (highlighting cost-share and yard-care success stories for community reflection) and educational wetlands articles.
+A minimum of 6 articles will be published annually.
+12 cost-share or rainbarrel recipients will be the result of this effort, general outcomes (page 18).
+All cost-share and rainbarrel applicants will receive a brief survey to document what inspired them to apply (wetlands article, neighborhood spotlight, other, etc.) - C. VLAWMO will organize and interpret citizen science/service initiatives for community members to participate in.
+These include waterfowl monitoring, macroinvertebrate monitoring, pollinator monitoring, or picture posts (phenology) volunteers.
 Resulting data will be displayed on the website and interpreted in terms of watershed health (PI 3-3-1).
 Measurements for this effort fall to the general outcomes found on page 18.

-8. Coordinate an active volunteer base that learns and leads.
+8. A volunteer base that learns and leads.